 Structural movement

 Repair category 1

-Notes There is evidence of settlement in the building noted.
-This is not inconsistent with a property of this age and type and is considered longstanding.
+Notes There is evidence of settlement in the building noted both internally and externally in the form of cracked masonry, off level flooring and internal joinery finishes.
+This not inconsistent with a property of this age and type and on the basis of a single inspection appears to be longstanding.